A Teichmuller space for negatively curved surfaces: Riemannian surfaces

 \subsection{Holonomy}

+Parallel translation along a curve from $x$ to $y$ provides a diffeomorphism from $U_x\times \R$ to $U_y\times \R$ but it does not preserve this product structure, which is determined by the points $x,y$.
+We discuss here the relationship between points and geodesics under the action of the group $\Ham(S^1\times \R)$ of Hamiltonian diffeomorphisms.

-The space of oriented geodesics on $\tilde \Sigma$ is, as we have seen, symplectically equivalent to $S^1\times \R$.
-A point $x\in \tilde \Sigma$ defines a circle $C_x$ in $S^1\times \R$, the geodesics passing through $x$.
+If we choose an identification of the space of geodesics with $S^1\times \R$, then a point $x\in \tilde \Sigma$ defines a circle $C_x\subset S^1\times \R$, the geodesics passing through $x$.
 The circles $C_x,C_y$ corresponding to points $x,y$ meet in two points, the geodesic joining $x$ and $y$ with its two orientations.
 They meet transversally since a Jacobi field (the function $f_2$) has at most one zero.
 The complement of $C_x\cup C_y\subset S^1\times \R$ has two bounded regions and the absolute value of the integral of the symplectic form over one of these gives twice the length of the geodesic segment $[x,y]$.
 This is a consequence of {\it Crofton's formula}.

 In our context we note that $\omega(X)=1$ and arc length along a geodesic is the parameter of the geodesic flow.
 Then the geodesic from $x$ to $y$ is the image of an orbit of $X$ from $u\in U_x$ to $v\in U_y$ and with the opposite orientation from $-v\in U_y$ to $-u$ in $U_x$.
 Complete this to a 1-cycle by semicircles in $U_x$, $U_y$ from $-u$ to $u$ and $v$ to $-v$ and integrate the 1-form $\omega$.
 Since $\omega(Z)=0$ this is twice the length but the cycle bounds a ``rectangular" 2-chain and by Stokes's theorem we obtain the integral of $d\omega$, the pull-back of the symplectic form on $S^1\times \R$.
 The image of the rectangle is one of the bounded regions.
 The integral over the other region is the negative.